vitargo/BaseTask/README.md

 ## Conditional operators

 ### Task 1
-If a - even count a * b, othrwise a + b.
+If a - even count a * b, otherwise a + b.

 ### Task 2
 Determine which quarter belongs to the point with coordinates (x,y).